Bookmark saved

 Scarab.
 Rebirth.

 A cartouche.
 Royal name enclosed in oval.
-But the name inside had been deliberately defaced.
-Chiseled away.
-Erased.
+But the name inside had been deliberately defaced—chiseled away with such violence that the surrounding stone had cracked—rage rather than duty in every chisel mark, pure fury given tool and time.

 He looked at the sarcophagus.
 The painted surface showed a figure.
 Human form.
 Royal regalia.
-But the face had been scratched away.
-Same treatment as the cartouche.
+But the face had been scratched away with the same desperate violence as the cartouche.

 Condemned.
 Forgotten.
 Erased.

 But not dead.
 Because the torch still burned.
 Because this place still existed.
-Because the nightmare continued.
+Because the nightmare continued, fed by whatever ancient power had been sealed into these walls alongside the condemned king's ka.

 The chamber had one exit.
 Doorway carved into the stone.
 No door.
-Just an opening leading into darkness.
+An opening leading into darkness thicker and heavier than the darkness he'd woken in—centuries more settled into the stone, compressed into something almost solid.

 He had no choice but to go forward.